economicanalysiswithmatrices/-OH/README.md

 # -OH
-A version of Ring of Fire on Matlab with an added feature.
+A version of Ring of Fire on MATLAB with an added feature.

 To play the game:
 First, download the zip file "OH.zip."
 Then, unzipped the file and run the Matlab code "RingOfFireGame.m"